 Home to evergreen forests, arid deserts, snowy peaks, grassy prairies, rocky coastlines and almost every ecosystem in between, this sprawling state is a wonderland of potential ingredients.
 Our bounty — from grass-fed beef in Eastern Oregon to sweet Dungeness crab harvested from beds of eelgrass off the Coast —feeds an ever-evolving and growing dining scene, permanently enshrining its place amongst the upper echelons of culinary destinations.

 I sat down with five Portland chefs to talk about Oregon’s food scene and their love affair with four of the state’s most defining ingredients.

 Dungeness Crab With Maylin Chavez of Olympia Oyster Bar

 There’s nothing quite like the taste of sweet Dungeness crabs pulled straight from the frigid waters of the Pacific Ocean.

-At Maylin Chavez’s North Portland restaurant, Olympia Oyster Bar, you’ll find the tender delicacy folded into chilled corn soups spiked with ginger and Thai chilies, baked into flaky empanadas with guajillo and ancho chilies, and served toasted with Aleppo butter.
+Prior to the pandemic, Maylin Chavez’s North Portland restaurant, Olympia Oyster Bar, served this tender delicacy folded into chilled corn soups spiked with ginger and Thai chilies, baked into flaky empanadas with guajillo and ancho chilies, and served toasted with Aleppo butter.

 “In Baja we grew up eating crab,” Chavez says.
 “My menu is driven by what’s in season in seafood —butter clams, lingcod, mussels, clams, obviously Dungeness was at the forefront.
 It’s beautiful; it’s also very humble.”